The objectives of Queen's staffing policies and procedures for general staff positions are to:

 Prior to issuing an Offer of Employment, the principal investigator should obtain the salary for the position from Human Resources.
 The principal investigator will then prepare an Offer of Employment to the successful candidate.
 The department or unit in which the principal investigator works may require that the offer of employment be reviewed, either internally or by Human Resources, prior to being sent to the candidate.
 This letter shall provide the following information:

-An example of a suitable letter providing an offer of employment is given in above.
 It is not necessary to prepare a new offer of employment letter for contract renewals, unless the nature of the work or the terms of employment change.

 General staff holding continuing appointments may apply for and be appointed to research, grant and contract positions.
 If such an employee is the successful candidate, there will be no loss of benefits or internal status.
 However, there will be no guarantee of continuing employment at Queen's University at the end of the contract unless arrangements have been made between the employee and the current department as described in the Term/Contract Appointments for Continuing Appointment Staff Policy.